rs401/Bissues/README.md

 download page or you can run a docker container from [here](https://hub.docker.com/_/postgres).

+> You can use SQLite if you would like to, just follow the additional SQLite installation steps below.

 ### Installation

 Once you have the .NET 5.0 SDK installed and access to the .NET CLI Tools, you